Epistle of James: Traditional authorship

 Many who affirm traditional authorship think James had a sufficient proficiency in Greek education to write the letter himself.
 Some argue that James the brother of Jesus made use of an amanuensis, which explains the quality of Greek in the letter.
 Dan McCartney notes this position has garnered little support.
-Others have advocated for a two-stage composition theory, in which many of the sayings of epistle originate with James the brother of Jesus.
-They were collected by James’ disciples and redacted into the current form of the letter.
+Others have advocated for a two-stage composition theory, in which many sayings in the epistle originate with James the brother of Jesus.
+They were collected by James' disciples and redacted into the current form of the letter.

-John Calvin and others suggested that the author was the James, son of Alphaeus, who is referred to as James the Less.
-The Protestant reformer Martin Luther denied it was the work of an apostle and termed it an "epistle of straw".
+John Calvin and others suggested that the author was the James, son of Alphaeus, who is referred to as James the Less (often identified as James the "brother" of Jesus).
+Martin Luther denied it was the work of an apostle and termed it an "epistle of straw", placing it in a second tier of canonical New Testament books.

 The Holy Tradition of the Eastern Orthodox Church teaches that the Book of James was "written not by either of the apostles, but by the 'brother of the Lord' who was the first bishop of the Church in Jerusalem."